Discover more from Robert Roskam's Newsletter

 There’s this fear in tech that you need make sure that people know what you’ve been busy in, and you need to continually re-prove yourself to everyone else.

-I suspect it’s a derivative of the quarterly pushes from wall street.
+I suspect it’s a consequence of the quarterly heartbeat from Wall Street.
 But for us in tech, there’s almost never any let up.

 We’ve reinvented the wheel 70 times over, we have 70 different wheels to maintain, and for some reason we expect each other to know all about them.

 Gotta keep up with the new JS frameworks.